jhui/jhui.github.io/_posts/2017-11-14-Matrix-Capsules-with-EM-routing-Capsule-Network.markdown

 #### Architect

-However, many code implementation starts with the MNist dataset because the image size is smaller.
+However, many code implementations start with the MNist dataset because the image size is smaller.
 So for our demonstration, we also pick the MNist dataset.

 <div class="imgcap">
 <img src="/assets/capsule/cape.png" style="border:none;">